jbanks7220/toolio-nmap-reporting-tool/README.md

 A short terminal demo showing Toolio scanning scanme.nmap.org, followed by the HTML, JSON, and Markdown reports generated.

-## 🧾 License

-This project is released under the MIT License — free to use, modify, and share with attribution.

 ## 👤 Author

 Developed by Jamir Banks